Boston Celtics Injury Report: Will Jayson Tatum Play Against Miami Heat Tonight? Deets Inside

 Jaylen Brown

-Jaylen Brown has averaged 17.5 points, 5.1 rebounds and 2.3 assists in 22 games versus the Heat in his career
+Throughout his career, Jaylen Brown has averaged 17.5 points, 5.1 rebounds, and 2.3 assists in 22 games against the Heat.

 When And Where To Watch